-These crises are characterized by some or all of the following symptoms: occipital headache which may radiate frontally, palpitation, neck stiffness or soreness, nausea or vomiting, sweating

-248 (sometimes with fever and sometimes with cold, clammy skin), and photophobia.
-Either association with the paradoxical increase in blood pressure.
+These crises are characterized by some or all of the following symptoms: occipital headache which may radiate frontally, palpitation, neck stiffness or soreness, nausea or vomiting, sweating (sometimes with fever and sometimes with cold, clammy skin), and photophobia.
+Either tachycardia or bradycardia may be present, and associated constricting chest pain and dilated pupils may occur.
+Intracranial bleeding, sometimes fatal in outcome, has been reported in association with the paradoxical increase in blood pressure.